Emergency Preparedness Plan

 -

-This plan applies to all camp operations, including overnight cabins, program areas,
+This plan applies to all camp operations, including overnight cabins, program areas, common facilities, and transportation activities, whenever campers are present on site.

 2. Regulatory Compliance Statement